piccassol/piccassol/README.md

-#  noah michél

 # I design complex systems for people to accelerate with

-## Founder & CTO at ARK Technologies AI
+## founder & CTO at ARK Technologies AI

 ##  Current Projects